16n-faderbank/16n/README.md

 ## User guide

+### Configuration

+The 16n configuration site can be found at TODOTODOTODO.
+You'll need to connect a 16n via USB, and then visit the site in a browser that supports WebMIDI.
+Currently, that means Google Chrome.
+Details of your 16n should appear on screen.
+The tool should be straightforward to use.

 ### USB MIDI

 Connect USB to computer or other USB host.
 Faders 1-16 transmit MIDI CC data on CCs 32-47, channel 1.
-This can be altered in firmware configuration.
+This can be altered using the configuration site.

 ### TRS MIDI

 Connect USB to computer/USB host, or a USB power supply.
 Set toggle switch to appropriate MIDI standard.
 Connect TRS midi converter to MIDI port.
 (If you have a TRS socket on your MIDI device, you can just use a 3.5mm TRS-TRS cable).
 Faders 1-16 transmit MIDI CC data on CCs 32-47, channel 1.
-This can be altered in firmware configuration.
+This can be altered using the configuration site.

 ### CV